ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 For each of the configuration parameters listed below, the Group Manager refers to the following pre-configured default value, if none is specified by the Administrator.

-* For 'group_mode', the Group Manager SHOULD use the CBOR simple value "true" (0xf5).
+* For 'group_mode', the Group Manager SHOULD use the CBOR simple value `true` (0xf5).

-* If 'group_mode' has value "true" (0xf5), the Group Manager SHOULD use the default values defined in {{Section 14.2 of I-D.ietf-ace-key-groupcomm-oscore}} as follows: the value of 'sign_enc_alg' for the parameter 'gp_enc_alg' defined in this document; the value of 'sign_alg' and 'sign_params' for the corresponding parameters defined in this document.
+* If 'group_mode' has value `true` (0xf5), the Group Manager SHOULD use the default values defined in {{Section 14.2 of I-D.ietf-ace-key-groupcomm-oscore}} as follows: the value of 'sign_enc_alg' for the parameter 'gp_enc_alg' defined in this document; the value of 'sign_alg' and 'sign_params' for the corresponding parameters defined in this document.

    Editor's note: as per the text above, the referred version of {{I-D.ietf-ace-key-groupcomm-oscore}} still uses 'sign_enc_alg' as parameter name.
 The next version of {{I-D.ietf-ace-key-groupcomm-oscore}} will be updated in order to use 'gp_enc_alg' instead, as already done for this document and consistently with the naming used in the latest version of {{I-D.ietf-core-oscore-groupcomm}}.

-* If 'group_mode' has value "true" (0xf5), the Group Manager SHOULD use the CBOR simple value "false" (0xf4) for the parameter 'det_req'.
+* If 'group_mode' has value `true` (0xf5), the Group Manager SHOULD use the CBOR simple value `false` (0xf4) for the parameter 'det_req'.

-* If 'det_req' has value "true" (0xf5), the Group Manager SHOULD use SHA-256 (COSE algorithm encoding: -16) as default value for the parameter 'det_hash_alg'.
+* If 'det_req' has value `true` (0xf5), the Group Manager SHOULD use SHA-256 (COSE algorithm encoding: -16) as default value for the parameter 'det_hash_alg'.

-* For 'pairwise_mode', the Group Manager SHOULD use the CBOR simple value "true" (0xf5).
+* For 'pairwise_mode', the Group Manager SHOULD use the CBOR simple value `true` (0xf5).

-* If 'pairwise_mode' has value "true" (0xf5), the Group Manager SHOULD use the same default values defined in {{Section 14.3 of I-D.ietf-ace-key-groupcomm-oscore}} for the parameters 'alg', 'ecdh_alg', and 'ecdh_params'.
+* If 'pairwise_mode' has value `true` (0xf5), the Group Manager SHOULD use the same default values defined in {{Section 14.3 of I-D.ietf-ace-key-groupcomm-oscore}} for the parameters 'alg', 'ecdh_alg', and 'ecdh_params'.

 * For any other configuration parameter, the Group Manager SHOULD use the same default values defined in {{Section 14.1 of I-D.ietf-ace-key-groupcomm-oscore}}.